BackwoodsBoomtree/Time_Series_Extraction/README.md

 # Time_Series_Extraction

-Extract time series data from raster files
+This repository is meant for all scripts that relate to the extraction of data from time series raster files.